Great American Family: Carriage

 On November 5, 2010, AT&T U-verse dropped all Scripps Networks, including GAC, due to a carriage dispute over an increase in retransmission fees.
 Two days later the dispute was resolved.

 In October 2021, GAC Media reached an agreement with over-the-top service Frndly TV.

 In November 2021, Philo and GAC Media reached a deal to add GAC Living and GAC Family to the service beginning in early December 2021.

 In March 2025, FCC chairman Brendan Carr sent a letter to YouTube TV parent company Google requesting comment on its non-carriage of Great American Family, accusing the company of "deliberately [marginalizing] faith-based and family-friendly content".
 YouTube responded to the complaint, stating that the company "welcome[s] the opportunity to brief the FCC on YouTube TV's subscription service and the strategic business decisions we make based on factors like user demand, operational cost and financial terms, and to reiterate that we do not have any policies that prohibit religious content".
+YouTube TV later announced a carriage agreement with Great American Media in September 2025, adding its two channels to its lineup, and adding Great American Pure Flix to its Primetime Channels store.

-As of July 2025, GAC is available to watch on Truth Social’s streaming service Truth +.
+In August 2025, it was announced that Great American Media would contribute content to Truth Social's streaming service Truth+.